 If your squash shells are suitable, you can serve your soup using the shells as a bowl (small sugar pumpkins work well for this task, as well).
 Just make sure you don’t damage them as you’re scooping out the roasted squash, trim as necessary, and you’re good to go.

-- *3 cups organic corn kernels fresh or frozen (I used frozen corn that I grew in my garden this year :)
+- 3 cups corn kernels fresh or frozen (I used frozen corn that I grew in my garden this year)

 - 3 cloves garlic minced

 - 1 dash white pepper or black pepper

 - 2 tbsp cream or half and half, milk, or your favorite plant-based alternative

 - 2 cups water or more if needed to thin the soup; you could also use vegetable or chicken stock

 - Preheat oven to 350°F. Slice the squash in half.
 Scrape out the seeds (and reserve them to make roasted pumpkin seeds, if you like).
 Compost the fibrous material.